ramneet/protractor-automation-tests/README.md

   * Go to the page
   * Select a few items in the list
   * Choose an action in the bulk action select
-  * Verify that the items status change and the counts on the side updated correctly.
+  * Verify that the items status change correctly.
 * creation of a template with assignee and attachment in https://macallan-app-qa.mybazinga.com/developments/12104040/care/templates
   * Go to the page
   * Click on the create template icon